Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azure-ad-sspr-deployment-considerations.md

 ![](../2020-07-02-azuread-sspr-deployment-considerations/sspruserflow.png)

-I can also strongly recommended to watch the [official learning videos about Azure AD SSPR on YouTube](https://www.youtube.com/watch?v=hc97Yx5PJiM&feature=youtu.be).
+I can also strongly recommended to watch the [official learning videos about "Azure AD SSPR" on YouTube](https://www.youtube.com/watch?v=hc97Yx5PJiM&feature=youtu.be).

 ## Considerations in Deployment and User Flow
-### Access to SSPR page
+### Access to password reset page
 User flow within the SSPR portal is very straight forward and [well documented by Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-sspr-howitworks#how-does-the-password-reset-portal-work) (including prerequisite checks to verify that users are able to reset their passwords).

 In the most scenarios the users will be forwarded to SSPR by using the link „Can‘t access your account?“ or “Forgot my password” at the organization‘s Azure AD sign-in page.
 But there is also an short URL link available (https://aka.ms/sspr).